 The footage showed her using a long whip at least 24 times in one minute during a lesson at her private stable in Gloucestershire.

-Dujardin’s Games are over – she withdrew from the team hours before she was handed a six-month provisional ban – which is likely to be increased after the FEI concludes its report.
+Dujardin’s Games were prematurely finished – she withdrew from the team hours before she was handed an initial six-month provisional ban before the FEI concluded its report.
+Her future beyond the suspension and the road to LA28 remains in doubt.

 Six Olympic medals have translated into significant financial success, with a string of organisations as her official sponsors, including high-end equestrian brands Charles Owen and Le Mieux.
 For nine years, she has worked as a global ambassador for animal welfare charity Brooke.
 Those endorsements look on extremely thin ice today.

-“What you need to understand is what happened here with Dujardin is not an isolated incident in this sport,” Mr Wensing told The Independent.
+“What you need to understand is what happened here with Dujardin is not an isolated incident in this sport,” Mr Wensing told The Independent this summer.
 “This is really the tip of the iceberg and I don’t expect this story to be the last, more riders will be watching this concerned, I have no doubt about that.

 “There is a fear culture in dressage and that’s why my client wishes to remain anonymous but things need to change – this isn’t sport, it’s simply animal cruelty.